wieslawsoltes/RiveSharp/docs/build-guides.md

 ## Samples

-- `samples/Avalonia/RiveRenderer.AvaloniaSample` – Avalonia desktop app validating native discovery via the null backend.
-See `docs/samples/avalonia-null-backend.md` for usage instructions.
+- `samples/Avalonia/RiveRenderer.AvaloniaSample` – Avalonia desktop app that exercises GPU surface creation (D3D12 on Windows) and reports status for other platforms.
+See `docs/samples/avalonia-gpu-rendering.md` for usage instructions.
 - `samples/Validation/RiveRenderer.RenderValidation` – Console harness used by CI render validation job.
 See `docs/samples/render-validation.md`.

 ## Code Quality